PDLPorters/SciPDL/README.md

 After running the setup script one should be able to use `cpan -i` to install perl modules in the normal way (they get installed under `/Applications/PDL` with the perl).

-The graphics library libpgplot is installed in `/Applications/PDL/pgplot`, libraries are in `/Applications/PDL/lib` and executables are in `/Applications/PDL/bin`.
+The `pgplot` graphics library libpgplot is installed in `/Applications/PDL/pgplot`, libraries are in `/Applications/PDL/lib` and executables are in `/Applications/PDL/bin`.
 Usage from PDL should be transparent.
+You can also build and link your own C and Fortran programs against these `pgplot` libraries if you wish and it ought to work.